mole

-The unit for amount of substance in SI.
-One mole is “the amount of substance of a system that contains as many elementary entities as there are atoms in 0.012 kilograms of carbon-12”.
-Symbol, mol.
-When the mole is used, the user must specify what elementary entity is meant, which may be “atoms, molecules, ions, electrons, other [subatomic] particles, or specified groups of such particles.”
-The mole was defined by the CIPM in 1967 and adopted in 1971 by the 14th CGPM (Resolution 3).
+One mole was “the amount of substance of a system that contains as many elementary entities as there are atoms in 0.012 kilograms of carbon-12”.
+It was defined by the CIPM in 1967 and adopted in 1971 by the 14ᵗʰ CGPM (Resolution 3).
 In 1980, the CIPM added that it is understood the atoms of carbon-12 referred to are unbound, at rest, and in their ground state.
 This later qualification is an essential part of the definition.
 B. W. Petley points out:

 Thus, as a consequence of the binding energy of 7.425 eV per atom, 0.012 kg of 12C graphite contains ~4 × 1014 more 12C atoms than the same mass of gas-phase carbon atoms, while the same mass of diamond at 298 K contains ~1 × 1012 fewer atoms than the same mass of graphite.1

 Originally, the mole was a unit used by chemists to count the uncountable, and was also known as gram molecular weight or gram molecule.
 One mole of any element or compound was the atomic weight, molecular weight or formula weight, depending on the substance, of the substance in atomic mass units, expressed in grams.
-This definition made the number of molecules in the mole 6.02 × 1023, which is Avogadro's constant.
+This definition made the number of molecules in the mole 6.02 × 10²³, which is the Avogadro constant.

 One mole of a perfect gas at a temperature of 273.16 K (0°C) and a pressure of 101,325 pascals (1 atmosphere) has a volume of 22.414 liters.

-B. W. Petley.
+1. B. W. Petley.

 The mole and the unified atomic mass unit.